Odizinne/headsetcontrol-indicator/README.md

 [<img src="images/Screenshot_from_2023-10-17_18-25-14.png">](images/Screenshot_from_2023-10-17_18-25-14.png)

-This extension is made for my own usage on PopOs 22.04 and i have no plan to update it to gnome 45 for now.
-I'll test gnome 43 and 44 and enable usage for these versions if everything is fine when i have time.

-Also I'm a complete JavaScript noob.
+I'm a complete JavaScript noob.
 This was mostly made with the use of ChatGPT.
 JS purrist, don't read this code, your eyes will (probably) suffer.

 [[_TOC_]]